aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/licensing-aspose-pdf/set-license-using-embedded-resource/_index.md

 weight: 50
 url: /net/licensing-aspose-pdf/set-license-using-embedded-resource/
 ---
-### Sample source code for Set License Using Embedded Resource using Aspose.Words for .NET
+### Sample source code for Set License Using Embedded Resource using Aspose.PDF for .NET
 ```csharp
             // The path to the documents directory.
             string dataDir = "YOUR DOCUMENT DIRECTORY";